 EDITOR’S NOTE: This article was verified by Arturo Feliz-Camilo, the Dominican food blogger behind Dominican Heat.
 Check out his website for authentic Dominican recipes.

 The Dominican Republic is the most visited country in the Caribbean.
 It’s an idyllic island destination famous for its white sand beaches, turquoise waters, and beautiful resorts.
 With so much going for it, there are plenty of reasons to visit the Dominican Republic, one of the most enticing being its colorful and comforting cuisine.

-Traditional Dominican food is a reflection of its history and multicultural makeup.
+Traditional Dominican cuisine is a reflection of its history and multicultural makeup.
 If you have a curiosity for local food, then you may want to try these 15 Dominican dishes on your next trip to the Caribbean.

 Save This on Pinterest!No time to read this guide on traditional Dominican dishes?
 Click on the save button and pin it for later!

 WHAT IS TRADITIONAL DOMINICAN FOOD?

 Because of its colonial history and waves of immigration, over 70% of the Dominican Republic’s population is made up of mixed ethnicities (as of 2014).
 This same multi-ethnic composition can be seen in Dominican cuisine which is largely a combination of Spanish, indigenous Taíno, African, and Middle Eastern influences.

 Being an island nation, seafood is also common in the Dominican Republic though it’s usually reserved for the country’s middle- and upper-classes.
 Poorer Dominicans make do with lesser quality fish which they often stew with la criolla, a type of rice.

-Dominican breakfast typically consists of mashed plantains (mangú), eggs, meat, and viveres (tubers and starchy roots).
+Dominican breakfast typically consists of mangú (plantains), eggs, meat, and viveres (tubers and starchy roots).
 Like Spain, lunch is the heaviest meal of the day in the Dominican Republic.
 The typical Dominican lunch will consist of arroz blanco (white rice), beans, and meat served together in a dish called la bandera.

 Thanks to their similar histories, Dominican cuisine shares many similarities with the cuisines of its Latin American neighbors, most notably with Puerto Rico and Cuba.
 Many ingredients are the same but preparations and names of dishes may vary.